-National Policy/ Framework / Initiative / Strategy High Level Aim/ Purpose/ Objective Lower level relevant objectives , actions etc. Relevant legislation Relevance to the CDP Infrastructure and Capital Investment 2012-16: Medium Term Exchequer Framework Reviews infrastructure and capital spending over a medium timeframe to ensure investment is made in the best areas Identifies gaps in existing infrastructure that require addressing to aid economic recovery, social cohesion and environmental sustainability The approach identifies four main components of the investment strategy as follows: Economic infrastructure - encompassing transport networks, energy provision and telecommunications capacity Investment in the productive sector and human capital - such as direct supports for enterprise development; science, technology and innovation advancement; supports for tourism, agriculture, fisheries and forestry; and capital investment in education infrastructure Environmental infrastructure - including our waste and water systems and investment for environmental sustainability Critical social investment - such as the health service and social housing programmes not applicable To cumulatively contribute towards - in combination with other users and bodies - the achievement of the objectives of the regulatory framework for environmental protection and management Smarter Travel Initiative 2012-2016 Sustainable transport investment programme to encourage transport initiatives such as cycling, car sharing, the use of public transport etc. Limerick, Dungarvan and Westport were targeted demonstration areas for smarter transport initiatives and allocated funds to implement same not applicable In combination with this Initiative the CDP will contribute towards smarter travel and associated positive environmental effects.
-Smarter Travel - A Sustainable Transport Future - A New Transport Policy for Ireland 2009 - 2020 (2009) Outlines a policy for how a sustainable travel and transport system can be achieved Sets out five key goals: To reduce overall travel demand.
+National Policy/ Framework / Initiative / Strategy High Level Aim/ Purpose/ Objective Lower level relevant objectives, actions etc. Relevant legislation Relevance to the CDP Infrastructure and Capital Investment 2012-16: Medium Term Exchequer Framework Reviews infrastructure and capital spending over a medium timeframe to ensure investment is made in the best areas Identifies gaps in existing infrastructure that require addressing to aid economic recovery, social cohesion and environmental sustainability The approach identifies four main components of the investment strategy as follows: Economic infrastructure - encompassing transport networks, energy provision and telecommunications capacity Investment in the productive sector and human capital - such as direct supports for enterprise development; science, technology and innovation advancement; supports for tourism, agriculture, fisheries and forestry; and capital investment in education infrastructure Environmental infrastructure - including our waste and water systems and investment for environmental sustainability Critical social investment - such as the health service and social housing programmes not applicable To cumulatively contribute towards - in combination with other users and bodies - the achievement of the objectives of the regulatory framework for environmental protection and management Smarter Travel Initiative 2012-2016 Smarter Travel - A Sustainable Transport Future - A New Transport Policy for Ireland 2009 - 2020 (2009) Sustainable transport investment programme to encourage transport initiatives such as cycling, car sharing, the use of public transport etc. Outlines a policy for how a sustainable travel and transport system can be achieved Sets out five key goals: To reduce overall travel demand.
 To maximise the efficiency of the transport network.
 To reduce reliance on fossil fuels.
 To reduce transport emissions.
 To improve accessibility to transport.
-Others lower level aims include: reduce distance travelled by private car and encourage smarter travel, including focusing population growth in areas of employment and to encourage people to live in close proximity to places of employment ensuring that alternatives to the car are more widely available, mainly through a radically improved public transport service and through investment in cycling and walking improving the fuel efficiency of motorised transport through improved fleet structure, energy efficient driving and alternative technologies strengthening institutional arrangements to deliver the targets not applicable In combination with this Policy the CDP will contribute towards smarter travel and associated positive environmental effects.
+Others lower level aims include: reduce distance travelled by private car and encourage smarter travel, including focusing population growth in areas of employment and to encourage people to live in close proximity to places of employment not applicable not applicable In combination with this Initiative the CDP will contribute towards smarter travel and associated positive environmental effects.
+In combination with this Policy the CDP will contribute towards smarter travel and associated positive environmental effects.